jmalarcon/jquery.pan/README.md

 - Image rotation support with zoom and pan
 - Link button to open links if the image has a wrapping link (in any parent element)
 - Support for mobile devices.
 You can pan by dragging the zoomed image
-- Support for all modern desktop and mobile browsers and support for Internet Explorer from version 10
+- Support for all modern desktop and mobile browsers
-- Just 2KB minified and gzipped
+- v6.0 removed support for Internet Explorer ⚠️

 ## Getting Started